What is personal data?

 - A processor processes data on behalf of a controller.

 How do companies use my personal data?

-Organisations and businesses which also includes clubs, societies and charities, both large and small, use your personal data for a range of reasons.
+Organisations and businesses (which also include clubs, societies and charities), both large and small, use your personal data for a range of reasons.